 Within schools, the impact of the pandemic can also be felt by staff members.
 In the latest ISC Research on wellbeing in international high schools amsterdam, staff in international schools consistently felt that their work was meaningful and purposeful, and staff take pride in what they do.
 However, without proper support it is hard for members of the team to support the students’ needs, making sure to interact with children who are struggling when the team members themselves are also responsible for their own wellbeing in a lockdown situation.
 Teachers must be supported so that they in turn can support their students.

 Blended learning means that students learn partially from direct teacher instruction and partially from IT-based activities.
 Aside from being a rather necessary move due to recent circumstances, the upshot of this change is that it encourages student autonomy and allows for more flexibility in terms of curriculum.
 For example, many IB* (International Baccalaureate) schools like Amity Amsterdam are using an online platform called Pajoma, which allows us to offer a greater range of courses than on-site staffing would permit.

 Another benefit of blended learning is that it allows more options for learning.
 Students can have individualised programmes based on their own interests and preferences, no matter where they are in the world.

 Here at Amity, we are in the process of onboarding a new system, called MAP Growth, and we are looking forward to seeing the impact it has on our teaching and learning.
 In short, MAP Growth allows us to pinpoint student knowledge in English and Maths, making sure that we understand a student proximal zone of learning before we start teaching a new unit.
-This new mapping of data allows artificial intelligence to pinpoint within subskills a child’s level of understanding and the results can give excellent insight into how the school needs to tailor the teaching and activities to the students’ individual needs.
+This new mapping of data allows artificial intelligence to pinpoint within subskills a child’s level of understanding and the results can give excellent insight into how the middle school amsterdam needs to tailor the teaching and activities to the students’ individual needs.

 4. Online Safeguarding